Shiling42/markdown-cv/index.md

 `2022-now`
 **Founder and organizer of *Statistical Physics Youth Communications***
 - Founded and lead a vibrant community of 250+ early-career researchers in statistical physics
-- Coordinate monthly online seminars featuring cutting-edge research, with 14 successful sessions completed
+- Coordinate online seminars featuring recent advances in statistical physics, with 14 successful sessions completed

 `2024-2025`